msbentley/boa_utils/README.md

 ## Example

 The Jupyter notebook included with this repository shows an example of how to use the code.
-Note that not all API functions are wrapped by this library, but only those that are commonly used.
-To view the notebook, click FIXME!!!!!
+To view the notebook, click [here](https://nbviewer.jupyter.org/github/msbentley/boa_utils/blob/master/boa.ipynb).